forem/forem/docs/additional-postgres-setup.md

 # Setup your application with PostgreSQL

-Follow the instructions in the the installation guide below that corresponds to your operating system.
+Follow the instructions in the installation guide below that corresponds to your operating system.

 1. [Mac OS](https://postgresapp.com/)
 2. Linux / Ubuntu